 Unfortunately I don't think this article will do that.

-Firstly, its subtitle seems to suggest people disagree with Jesus' words 'eternal punishment' found in Matthew 25:46.
-We conditionalists don't, maybe universalists do, but this article directly engages with destruction so it doesn't really start well.
+Firstly, its subtitle seems to suggest universalists and conditionalists disagree with Jesus' words 'eternal punishment' found in Matthew 25:46.
+Defenders of both views understand how the bible works and understand this verse exists.
+We conditionalists don't take any issue with the reading that the punishment is eternal.
+Universalists will debate the meaning of aionios but still engage with the scripture.
+This article directly engages with destruction so it doesn't really start well.

-It's opening introduction is an illustration from Thomas Watson emphasising the longevity of what forever means by utilising an image of a bird taking grains of sand from a beach.
-It implies that it will be a very long time... forever obviously means forever...
+The introduction is an illustration from Thomas Watson emphasising the longevity of what forever means by utilising an image of a bird taking grains of sand from a beach.
+It implies that it will be a very long time... forever obviously means forever... we agree.

 Do those in hell suffer eternal conscious punishment?
 The church throughout its two-thousand-year history has thought so, but many today do not.

 By implication, we should think that there is an unbroken chain of traditional belief in the ongoing torment of the unrepentant.
 Is this true?
-No. For one, the sermons in Acts and all of the epistles fail to mention eternal torment.
-Sure, Paul talks about eternal destruction but it is hardly conclusive that that means conscious torment.
+No. The sermons in Acts and all of the epistles fail to mention eternal torment.
+Sure, Paul talks about eternal destruction but that doesn’t argue well for conscious torment.
 As for early church fathers?
 Here are a few snippets for thought:

 Ignatius (35-108AD) – “Let us not therefore be insensible to his kindness.
 For were He to reward us according to our works, we should cease to be”.